-I’d never participated in Black Friday or Cyber Monday before this year, but I’ve always been excited about the day that follows: #GivingTuesday.
+I rarely participate in Black Friday or Cyber Monday, but I’ve always been excited about the day that follows: #GivingTuesday.

 Rather than spend money on things you may or may not need, this international movement asks you to donate to causes you care about.

 The day started in 2012 and, with the help of social media, spread like wildfire.
-Last year, it raised more than $46 million for charity; this year, the organizers hope to break the Guinness World Record for the most amount of money raised online in 24 hours.
+Last year, it raised more than $117 million for charity.

 I love #GivingTuesday because it’s a reminder to support the organizations that work tirelessly to make our world a better place.

 And you don’t need to give a lot.
 If everyone gave a few bucks — or a few hours of their time — to their favorite cause this #GivingTuesday, it would go a long way.
 Plus, you’ll get a tax deduction!

 How to Participate in #GivingTuesday

 Want to get involved in this warmhearted movement?
 Keep reading for step-by-step instructions.

 What cause speaks to you?
 Perhaps you already have an organization you love, or perhaps you just know you’re passionate about homelessness or animal rights.